-The Branch's other assets at December 31, 2019 and 2018 consist mainly of refundable lease deposit, security fund and refundable service deposits from various unrated counterparties.
+The Branch's other assets at December 31, 2024 and 2023 consist mainly of refundable lease deposit, security fund, refundable service deposits from various unrated counterparties and accrued investment income.
 There is no anticipated material exposure to credit risk on other assets.